OrchardCMS/OrchardCore/test/OrchardCore.Tests.Functional/Readme.md

 Open any file from `./cms-tests/cypres/integration` and add some assertions.

-## Updating the available commands
+## Cypress commands for Orchard Core

-Each test scenarios file uses some special OC commands (`loging`, `createTenant`, ...).
-These are specified in the `./cypress-commands` folder.
-To update them, change the files in `./cypress-commands/src` and not `./cypress-commands/dist`.
-The latter are generated from the `src` folder.
-To regenerate them use the `npm run build` inside the `./cypress-commands` folder.
+Each test scenarios file uses commands specific to Orchard Core like `loging`, `createTenant`, ...
+They are defined in the `./cypress-commands/src` folder.

+However to use them a `rollup` script aggregates them in the `.cypress-commands/dist` folder.
+To regenerate them use the `npm run build` from within the `./cypress-commands` folder.
-Both folders needs to be checked in source control.
+Both these folders need to be checked in source control (`./src` and `./dist`).

+## NPM package

-NB: The `./cypress-commands` contains an npm package that was [released on npmjs.com](https://www.npmjs.com/package/cypress-orchardcore) by [@jptissot](https://github.com/jptissot) with the intent of allowing other OC applications use the testing framework.
+The `./cypress-commands` contains an npm package that was [released on npmjs.com](https://www.npmjs.com/package/cypress-orchardcore) by [@jptissot](https://github.com/jptissot) with the intent of allowing other OC applications use the testing framework.